Test-Time Anchoring for Discrete Diffusion Posterior Sampling: Additional Experiments

 Large block inpainting is a particularly challenging setting for generative models, as it requires filling in large missing regions with semantically coherent and high-fidelity content guided by text descriptions.
 One interesting application of large block inpainting is virtual try-on~\citep{viton,zhu2024m}, where models must realistically generate clothing or accessories consistent with both a reference garment and the overall body pose.

 In a typical real-world fashion catalog, the full body images naturally have rectangular aspect ratios.
-Since most existing multimodal foundation models are trained on square images (e.g., 512$\times$512 for MMaDA), we fine-tune MMaDA using our training objective $\gL_{\mathrm{DDPS}}$ derived in \textbf{Theorem~\ref{thm-train-ddps-main}} on a collection of 1024$\times$512 full-body images.
-This dataset is curated from a fashion dataset ~\citep{zhu2024m}, following preprocessing with segmentation-based cropping and padding to standardize framing.
+Since most existing multimodal foundation models are trained on square images (e.g., 512$\times$512 for MMaDA), we fine-tuned MMaDA on a collection of 1024$\times$512 full-body images curated from a fashion dataset ~\citep{zhu2024m}, following preprocessing with segmentation-based cropping and padding to standardize framing.
 This adaptation enables our base model to better handle rectangular image structures.
 For training, we have randomly selected 100K images from this dataset, providing a diverse and challenging testbed for inpainting at scale.